 How Is the training done?

-Most police departments have a few resident martial artists with the requisite aptitude to start up their own Police Judo club - and we encourage this.
+Most police departments have a few classical judo trained officers or experienced martial artists with the requisite aptitude to start up their own Police Judo club - and we encourage this.
 Anyone can train in a safe and supportive environment where mutual respect is nurtured in the gym and practiced in the street.
 By training in a recreational fashion at one’s own pace and level, anyone can reap the benefits of Police Judo training.

 Recreation vs. Competition?

 The evolution of Police Judo has been one of constant evaluation, refinement, and development.
 The question we constantly need to ask is "what is our purpose?".
 The purpose of our program is to provide ongoing training for law enforcement personnel, and to better prepare the next generation of law enforcement officers.
 The training can serve to provide a robust fitness and self defence training for others who may not be interested in law enforcement but who may be interested in learning this practical martial art and getting in shape in the process.
 By defining our purpose, we are also making a statement about what is not important to our organization, and that includes a competition-based training program reliant on the collection of tournament points.